 - If your leopard gecko is sharing a tank with another of the same species, observe its behavior and body language.
 If its condition worsens and it seems stressed, place it in a tank of its own.

 - Do not change the environment set up too often.
 This will stress your pet.

 - You might need to assist your leopard gecko with eating and drinking if it has enigma syndrome.
-Make sure it has a well-balanced diet of crickets, mealworms, and wax worms.
+Make sure it has a well-balanced diet of crickets, mealworms, and wax worms (not too often, we explain why here).
 Dust any dried food with a vitamin supplement.

 Flipping over or death rolling in leopard geckos can be distressing both for the pet and owner.
 Hopefully, I’ve been able to help with a few tips.